-Students enrolled in a degree program at the University's Lacey campus will be permitted to take undergraduate courses at the extended campuses only with the approval of their respective student advisor, the dean of the student's school or college, and the dean of the academic unit that offers the course.
+Students who wish to enroll in courses at an SMU location other than their initial admission/program location will need the approval of their respective student advisor and the dean of the student's school or college.
 Enrollment is on a space-available basis only.

-CLASS LOADS
+CLASS LOADS AND CREDIT HOURS

-Six semester hours per term is considered to be full-time at the extended campuses.
-The maximum student load at Joint Base Lewis-McChord extended is nine semester hours per term.
+Six semester hours per eight-week session is considered to be full-time at the extended campuses.
+The maximum student load at Joint Base Lewis-McChord extended is nine semester hours per eight-week session.
 No exceptions are made to this policy without prior approval from the Dean for extended campuses.